Running at Night: Benefits + 12 Tips from a Run Coach

 Is it ok to run at night before bed?

 Running at night is fine for most people and can even help with sleep.
 Allow at least 2 hours to unwind before bed, though.
-You may need more time if you have insomnia or other sleep issues.
+Do a cooldown and a nighttime sleep routine to improve your relaxation and give your heart rate time to slow down.
+You may need more than 2 hours to wind down if you have insomnia or other sleep issues.

 Ultimately, night running is not for everyone but can be the best option for specific schedules and people.
 If you have more energy at night or a busy lifestyle with only time to run in the evenings, then night running is a great option.
 Take some safety precautions and steps to improve your visibility, and you can enjoy some thrilling night runs.